 Q: How long do women and their children stay at Women’s Habitat?

 A: Unfortunately due to the current housing crisis in the Greater Toronto Area, families are staying with us longer than they have before.
-The average stay is anywhere from eight to fourteen months.
-Some families stay longer.
-We work with women to secure housing.
+The average stay is approximately 6 months, with extension on a case-by-case basis.
+We also work with women to secure housing.

 Q: Is the shelter accessible?